johndo007/rshell/README.md

 -Tabs are not treated as spaces and instead are treated as a character.
 -Arrow keys are treated as characters.They will not cycle through previous commands and while move the cursor through the consol.
 -File redirection('<' or '>' ) is not implemented
--'~' case for ls commands has been implemented
+-'~' case for ls commands has been implemented but is a bit buggy.
+Alternative access method at the momement is using:
+    '/home/csmajs/<yourusername>'